Seoi otoshi

 It belonged to the fifth group, Gokyo, of the 1895 Gokyo no Waza lists.
 It is categorized as a hand technique, Te-waza.

 Description

 Seoi otoshi begins with one judo player (tori) breaking another's (uke's) balance in the forward, or right front corner direction.
-Tori turns in for an ippon seoi nage or seoi nage and drops one or both knees to the floor, pulling uke over their shoulder.
+Tori turns in for an ippon seoi nage or seoi nage and other.

 Similar techniques

 Tai Otoshi

 Similar to Tai Otoshi, Ukes movements can be limited or blocked by Toris leg.
 In Tai Otoshi the leg off Tori can be extended to push uke over.
 Extension of the leg in Sei Otoshi will rather lead to a lifting effect due to the fixation point of the working hand.